-In addition, the Health Care Reform Law imposes a 2.3% excise tax on the sale, lease, rental or use of any taxable human medical device after December 31, 2012, subject to certain exclusions, by the manufacturer, producer or importer of such device.
-Generally, the lease of a taxable medical device by the manufacturer will be treated as a sale for purposes of the medical device excise tax, and the medical device excise tax will be imposed on the portion of the lease payment that relates to the use of the taxable medical device (subject to limitation in certain circumstances).
-This new and significant tax burden could have a negative impact on our results of our operations.
-Although this tax was suspended as of January 1, 2016 for a two-year period ending December 31, 2017, and further suspended through December 31, 2019, in accordance with a continuing resolution on appropriations for fiscal year 2018, signed by President Trump, the potential tax burden could still be significant for 2020 and beyond, if not repealed altogether.
+In addition, the Health Care Reform Law imposed a 2.3% excise tax on the sale, lease, rental or use of any taxable human medical device after December 31, 2012, subject to certain exclusions, by the manufacturer, producer or importer of such device.
+However, the 2020 federal spending package permanently eliminated, effective January 1, 2020, the Health Care Reform Law's mandated medical device excise tax.
 Further, the Health Care Reform Law encourages hospitals and physicians to work collaboratively through shared savings programs, such as accountable care organizations, as well as other bundled payment initiatives, which may ultimately result in the reduction of medical device acquisitions and the consolidation of medical device suppliers used by hospitals.
 Changes to or repeal of the Health Care Reform Law could adversely affect our financial results and business.